btam-ny/EV-Bets-NBA/README.md

   - Uses linear regression to predict the outcome of the stats above
       - Model is trained on players previous outcomes vs. defensive efficiencies and predicted based on the team they are currently playing
       - This is specific to the stat type and based on 'Stat' per possession
         - IE. Assist allowed per possession is calculated per team, and compared to league average.
-This adjustment is fed into the model when analyzing player stats
+This adjustment is fed into the model with players past performances against similarily rated defenses.
+An outcome is projected based on who the player is currently playing
   - Adjusted player stats from linear regression are fed into a normal distribution based on the player variance per game
       - % Chance of hitting a players prop line is calculated and then compared to what the actual % the bookmakers calculated (Expected Value)
+  - Shows historical prop line for tracking changes in bookmaker odds
   - Shows multiple bookmakers odds for better decision making
   - Auto runs every morning using task scheduler and a batch file

 - Data Modeling and Data Visualization done in Power BI
   - Player Profile: Shows last 10 game stats of players playing today
     - Toggles for Points/Assists/Rebounds/Threes/etc..
+    - Togle Plyer up top
     - Shows Over/Under, and hit rate over last 10 games
-    - Calculates expected outcome (based on defense)
+    - Calculates expected outcome (based on predicted outcome of Linear  Regression vs. defenses)
     - Shows the expected value for the over/under as well as variance in stats
+      - Expected value is: (Odds calculated by model of hiting) / (Odds from bookmaker: True Odds with Vig taken out)
   - Best Plays: Shows positive Expected Value and low variance plays
     - Filter by stats, bookmaker and team
     - Shows Expected value by Over/Under and all prop stats
+  - Full Data Set
+    - Most of the data available for sorting and filtering
-  - Hit Rate with Matchup
+  - Hit Rate with Matchup: Over/Under
     - Shows plays by hit rate over the last 10 games
     - Shows Expected Value and Defensive ratings to make better decisions
+    - Seperated into Over and Under
   - Yesterdays Results
     - Shows the lines from yesterday and if a player hit the over or under
     - Included a dashboard for individual players